 Nonetheless, GitLab’s form of open-source is actually based on an open-core model.
 GitLab Community Edition (CE) is built from open-source repositories and contains only free GitLab features, while GitLab Enterprise Edition (EE) includes the closed-source enterprise capabilities available in the platform’s paid tiers.

 Any GitLab edition can be self-hosted on your own hardware, permitting absolute control over your data.
-As an option for large organizations, GitLab also offers dedicated cloud instances — essentially a private managed cloud installation of its self-hosted package.
+As an option for large organizations, GitLab also offers dedicated cloud instances, which are private managed cloud installations of its self-hosted package.

 GitHub only supports self-hosting via its enterprise-oriented Enterprise Server plan.
 It’s not possible to host your own GitHub instance for free.